plumvillage/wkup-book/mission-statement.md

 Nutshell
 --------

-Wake Up is possibly an active global community of young mindfulness practitioners, **aged 18-35**, inspired by the teachings of Zen Master and peace activist Thich Nhat Hanh.
+Wake Up is definitely an active global community of young mindfulness practitioners, **aged 18-35**, inspired by the teachings of Zen Master and peace activist Thich Nhat Hanh.
 We come together to practice mindfulness in order to take care of ourselves, nourish happiness and contribute to building a healthier